damianh/LibLog/ReadMe.md

 namespace then LibLog will automatically change also.
 For older project formats, please continue to use LibLog 4.x versions.

-## Compiler Options

- - Define `LIBLOG_PUBLIC` to have the LibLog API as part of your libraries _public_ API.
-Note: this can have unintended consequences of consumers of your library using your library to resolve a logger.
-If the reason is because you want to open this functionality to other projects within a solution, consider `[InternalsVisibleTo]` instead.
- - Define `LIBLOG_EXCLUDE_CODE_COVERAGE` to exclude LibLog from your code coverage reports
- - Define `LIBLOG_PROVIDERS_ONLY` if your library provides its own logging API and you just want to use the LibLog providers internally to provide built in support for popular logging frameworks.

 ### License

 LibLog is licensed under [MIT Licence][2].